CodeDifferently/piano-lecture/README.md

 #### Styling your base
 You're probably looking at your application saying "That's not a piano!"
 Dont worry thats what we're getting to next.

-You can start by adding a new css file to your project `styles.css` and adding the following css.
+You can start by adding a new css file to your project `styles.css` and adding the following `CSS`.

 ```CSS
 html  {